cataclysmic/data_cleaning/Codebook.md

 - 'activity' = subject's acitivity at time of measurement
 - all further variables are means of subjects and the respective activity*

 * Variable names correspond to previous names after removal of all non-numeric character.
-See original codebook (codebook_orig.md) for variable definition.
+See original, reduced codebook (codebook_orig.md) for variable definition.

 #####################################################